NielsLiisberg/Python-flask-demo/README.md

 ```
 yum install python3-pip
 pip3 install --upgrade pip

-pip3 install virtualenv
 pip3 install Flask
 ```
-You can now test if the Python / Flask environment with the folloing application
+You are about to test if the Python / Flask environment works with the folloing application.
+Just read it as see how easy it is:

 ```
 # Importing flask module in the project is mandatory